microsoft/LightGBM/R-package/cran-comments.md

 * if those are not available: authors (year) https:... with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for auto-linking.
 * (If you want to add a title as well please put it in quotes: "Title")

-* \dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
-That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
+* \donttest{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
+That's why wrapping examples in \donttest{} adds the comment ("# Not run:") as a warning for the user.
 Does not seem necessary.
 Please unwrap the examples if they are executable in < 5 sec, or replace
-\dontrun{} with \donttest{}.
+\donttest{} with \donttest{}.

 * Please do not modify the global environment (e.g. by using <<-) in your functions.
 This is not allowed by the CRAN policies.